1976 European Cup Winners' Cup final

-The 1976 European Cup Winners' Cup final was a football match between West Ham United of England and Anderlecht of Belgium.
+The 1976 European Cup Winners' Cup final was a football match between Anderlecht of Belgium and West Ham United of England.
 The final was held at Heysel Stadium in Brussels on 5 May 1976.
 It was the final match of the 1975–76 European Cup Winners' Cup tournament and the 16th European Cup Winners' Cup final.
 Anderlecht won 4–2 against the 1964–65 European Cup Winners' Cup winners to secure their first ever European trophy.